 The Bill provides transitional arrangements to transition to the nationally consistent worker screening framework.
-This includes providing a process for the management of existing positive notices and offences.
+This includes providing a process for the management of existing positive notices and application of the new disqualifying offences framework.

-Existing positive notice holders (or positive exemption notice holders) will be permitted to work until the expiry of their current cards, subject to any change in circumstances that would trigger other components of the legislation.
+Existing positive notice holders and positive exemption notice holders will be permitted to work until the expiry of their current notices, subject to any change in circumstances that would trigger an assessment under the Bill.